 Every third consecutive Basic Attack against the same target deals 125% bonus damage.

-Deal 30% increased damage to enemies while they have a Singularity Spike attached to them.
+Deal 25% increased damage to enemies while they are marked or Slowed by Singularity Spike.

 This Talent tier significantly improves Zeratul's damage output.

 Master Warp-Blade offers a reliable mean of increasing your damage output.
 Although Master Warp Blade offers less burst damage than its Sentenced to Death alternative, it does allow Zeratul to very efficiently claim Mercenary Camps and generally deal PvE or Structural damage.
 This Talent is worth considering on Maps where Mercenary Camps are abundant, such as on Cursed Hollow and Garden of Terror.
 Master Warp Blade also works exceptionally well with Darkness Descends.

 Void Slash has the potential of dealing a large amount of area of effect damage during teamfights.
 It is generally picked along Rending Cleave and Wormhole, which allows you to use Blink into several opponents to use Cleave and then come out alive before they can react.